Rental Property Tax Deductions: Maximize Your Tax Savings as a Landlord

 Rental Property Write-Off Limits: What You Need to Know

-While landlords can deduct as many eligible expenses as they incur, the IRS typically forbids them from deducting more than their declared income.
-Though these limitations shouldn’t be an issue for most landlords, understanding them is a must nonetheless.
+While landlords can deduct as many eligible expenses as they incur, the IRS typically forbids property owners from deducting more than their declared income.
+The IRS also has rules on when and how certain deductions are allowed.
+The two most important rules to know about are the passive activity loss rule and depreciation.

-One important tax regulation to consider is the passive activity loss rule, which prohibits landlords from deducting rental expenses from income generated outside their rental properties.
-While landlords can only deduct rental expenses from rental income, they can pass their losses on to future tax years.
+The passive activity loss (PAL) rule prohibits landlords from deducting rental expenses from income generated outside their rental properties.
+Landlords can only deduct rental expenses from rental income, but they can pass their losses on to future tax years.
+The above link provides a full breakdown of the PAL rule.

-Rental property depreciation is another critical factor for landlords to consider.
-The IRS has strict rules that prevent landlords from declaring depreciation on their property all at once and mandates that they must spread it out over time, typically 27.5 years.
+Further, rental property depreciation is a critical factor for landlords.
+These deductions account for the reduction in an asset’s value over time.
+The IRS has strict rules that prevent landlords from declaring depreciation on their property all at once.
+Instead, they must spread it out over set periods.

 To learn more about rental property depreciation, read our comprehensive guide and check out our easy-to-use calculator.